aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module4/README.md

 6. Click **Next**.
 7. Now you will create the destination location, which is the S3 bucket.
 Make sure **Create a new location** is selected and for _Location type_ select **Amazon S3 bucket** from the drop-down.
 8. From the _S3 bucket_ drop-down, select the bucket that was created as part of the CloudFormation stack in the **IN-CLOUD** region.
-The bucket name is prefixed with _millions_files_nfs_.
+The bucket name is prefixed with _million_files_nfs_.
 9. For _S3 storage class_, select **Standard**.
 10. Under _Folder_, enter **/fs1/d0001**.
 This will put all of the files transferred into this folder on the bucket and provides a place for future files to be copied.
 11. Under _IAM role_, select the S3 bucket IAM role that starts with **MillionFiles-inCloud**.
 The full name of the role can be found in the outputs for the CloudFormation stack from the IN-CLOUD region.
 This role gives the DataSync service the rights necessary to write data to the S3 bucket.
 We could have also allowed the DataSync service to Autogenerate a role for us.